kirbysayshi/kirbysayshi.github.com/_posts/2012-08-20-my-longest-regex-minivash.md

 ## HTML Escaping?

-I guess this is a required feature of templates these days, so I made sure minivash could do it too.
+I guess this is a required feature of templates these days, so I made sure MiniVash could do it too.
 Thanks to a [recent patch][] to Vash by [rjgotten][], this was easy to do without being too hacky!
-Minivash of course supports `vash.raw` to avoid HTML escaping a value.
+MiniVash of course supports `vash.raw` to avoid HTML escaping a value.

 ## What?
 Implicit Iteration!?

-What surprised me about this project, was that limiting minivash to only expressions and explicit expressions mean that it would be impossible to iterate within a template.
+What surprised me about this project, was that limiting MiniVash to only expressions and explicit expressions mean that it would be impossible to iterate within a template.
 So composition of, say, a list, would have to happen outside of the template.

 But a neat way around this is implicit iteration.
-This means that if an array is passed as a model to a minivash template, it will automatically iterate through the array, and apply the template to each one, returning the total output.
+This means that if an array is passed as a model to a MiniVash template, it will automatically iterate through the array, and apply the template to each one, returning the total output.
 For example:

 	// template
 	<li>@it.value</li>